Bond dimension witnesses and the structure of homogeneous matrix product states: Applications for optimizations over finite dimensional quantum correlations

 In \cite{fin_dim,fin_dim_long}, a hierarchy of SDP relaxations is presented to characterize the statistics of finite-dimensional quantum systems.
 This hierarchy relies on the notion of \emph{moment matrices}.
 Given a quantum system in state $\sigma\in B(\C^D)$, with (self-adjoint) operators $X_1,...,X_{d-1}\subset B(\C^D)$, its $n^{th}$ order moment matrix $M$ is a matrix whose rows and columns are labeled by monomials $u$ of $X_1,...,X_{d-1}$ of degree smaller than or equal to $n$, with entries given by $M_{u,v}=\tr(u^\dagger(X) \sigma v(X))$.
 In \cite{fin_dim,fin_dim_long}, it is proposed to relax the requirement of $M$ admitting a quantum representation by demanding $M\geq 0$ and $M\in \M_D$, where $\M_D$ denotes the space spanned by moment matrices with quantum representations of dimension $D$.

 A disadvantage of this method is that, for fixed $d,D$, the complexity of implementing the hierarchy increases exponentially with the index $n$ of the relaxation.
-In the following, we show that every $n^{th}$-order moment matrix with a quantum representation of dimension $D$ can be interpreted as a conic combination of $n$-site MPS with bond dimension $D$.
-This will allow us to devise an MPS-based algorithm that carries out an improved version of the $n^{th}$-order relaxation described in \cite{fin_dim,fin_dim_long} in time polynomial in $n$.
+In the following, we show that every $n^{th}$-order moment matrix with a quantum representation of dimension $D$ can be interpreted as a conic combination of $n$-site hMPS with bond dimension $D$.
+This will allow us to devise a hMPS-based algorithm that carries out an improved version of the $n^{th}$-order relaxation described in \cite{fin_dim,fin_dim_long} in time polynomial in $n$.

 Define $X_d\equiv\id_D$, and consider vectors of $d$ indices with values in $\{1,...,d\}$.
 Then, for any index vector $\vec{i}\in\{1,...,d\}^k$, we can associate the monomial $u(X)_{\vec{i}}\equiv X_{i_1}...X_{i_n}$.
 This procedure gives an over-representation of the set of monomials of degree smaller than or equal to $n$.